 What 2000 Year Old Thing Do Taylor Swift, Adele and Imagine Dragons Have In Common?

 Taylor Swift, Adele, Imagine Dragons - these are some of the 21st Century’s most famous pop stars.
-Each of these artists has a modern sound and sings about modern problems… so what are they doing referencing a 2000+ year old Greek myth?
+Each of these artists has a modern sound and sings about modern problems… so what are they doing referencing the myth of King Midas?

 Midas wishes that everything he touches would turn to gold.
-At first, Midas is thrilled with his choice as he watches the contents of his palace turn to solid gold, but after he rejoices in his initial delight he sits down for a meal.
+At first, Midas is thrilled with his choice as he watches the contents of his palace turn to solid gold, but after he rejoices in his delight, he sits down for a meal.
 As Midas attempts to break his bread -oh no!- it turns to gold, inedible.
 He uses a golden fork to to place a piece of fruit in his mouth but as it touches his tongue - gold once more!
 Panicking now, he reaches for his goblet and drinks his wine only to find liquid gold trickling down his throat.
+In particularly gnarly versions of the story he accidentally turns his own daughter to gold, too.

 Gold by Imagine Dragons uses the myth quite literally.
 Gold is about the negative side of being rich and famous: who are your real friends, and who is just using you for your resources?
 Gold refers to Midas’ discovery that wealth initially seems like a boon but may in fact be a curse.